 5. How should priorities be changed to put more focus on achieving the goals?
 (Depending on the context, this question might be viewed as a program management decision, more than an evaluation question.)

 6. How should timelines be changed (be careful about making these changes – know why efforts are behind schedule before timelines are changed)?

 7. How should goals be changed (be careful about making these changes – know why efforts are not achieving the goals before changing the goals)?
 Should any goals be added or removed?
 Why?

 8. How should goals be established in the future?

-Process-based evaluations are geared to fully understanding how a program works — how does it produce that results that it does.
+Process-based evaluations are geared toward fully understanding how a program works — how it produces the results that it does.
 These evaluations are useful if programs are long-standing and have changed over the years, employees or customers report a large number of complaints about the program, there appear to be large inefficiencies in delivering program services and they are also useful for accurately portraying to outside parties how a program truly operates (e.g., for replication elsewhere).

-1. On what basis do employees and/or the customers decide that products or services are needed?
+1. On what basis do employees and/or customers decide that products or services are needed?